Castle Rock State Park

 Climbers have been scaling Goat Rock, Castle Rock and Vaqueros Sandstone outcroppings for nearly a century.
 The sandstones relative hard exterior and unique tafoni patterns are ideal for bouldering and climbing.Hiking and Backpacking

 The park offers more than 35 miles of trails, many with steep and narrow slopes.
-The Skyline-to-the-Sea Trail connects Castle Rock with Big Basin Redwoods State Parks.
-The 5.6-mile Saratoga Gap and Ridge Trail Loop leads to Goat Rock, Castle Rock Falls, Russell Point Overlook, and the Castle Rock Trail Camp.
+The 5.6-mile Saratoga Gap and Ridge Trail Loop lead to Goat Rock, Castle Rock Falls, Russell Point Overlook, and the Castle Rock Trail Camp.
 Goat Rock Overlook provides panoramic views of the San Lorenzo Valley and the Pacific Ocean.
 The moderately difficult Ridge Trail is a potential place to see the endangered peregrine falcon.
 The Saratoga Toll Road, a historic logging road and stagecoach line from 1871, is now a well-shaded and graded hike offering some scenic viewpoints.Picnic Area

 Explore the interpretive exhibits.